Frequently Asked Questions (FAQs)

 How often do you train and race?

-Weekly training for Sundogs is once per week either Tuesday or Thursday evening from 615-815 pm or Saturdays from 930 am -1230 pm.
+For athletes in the reduced program (U6 to U10 athletes) training is either Tuesday & Thursday evening from 615-815 pm or Saturdays from 930 am -1230 pm.

 Do I need to stay at the hill during training?